What We Believe

 • Spiritual practice (prayer and meditation) is not something we do for God, but is something we do to maintain our awareness of the omnipresence of God.

 5. Knowing and understanding the laws of life, also called Truth, are not enough.
-A person must also live the Truth that he or she knows.
+A person must also live the Truth that they know.

 • We cannot not live these laws—they apply to everyone, all of the time, whether we “believe” in them or not.